Discover the Best 11 Antigua Beaches that will steal your heart

 This iconic tiny hotel is located right inside the Nelson Dockyard, the historical part of Antigua.
 The hotel is a piece of history itself and it makes you feel like you are in a different dimension, back in the colonial era.
 It’s very well kept and quite charming.

-Extra insider tip – On a Sunday night you cannot miss Shirley Heights with its famous rum punch, live music and stunning sunsets over English Harbour bay.
-Antigua Postcard.
+Extra tip – On a Sunday night you cannot miss Shirley Heights with its famous rum punch, live music, and stunning sunsets over English Harbour, to get your own Iconic Antigua postcard.

 If you walk on the rocks on the left side you will arrive at another beach where they are now building a new Rosewood hotel.
 I am sure it will be stunning.
 For now, you can just enjoy your day trip to the beach and bring water and food.